wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-phone-numbers/includes/02-evaluate-microsoft-teams-calling-solutions.md

 - An organization can configure interoperability between Microsoft Phone System and its telephony equipment, such as a third-party PBX and analog devices.

-Phone System with Direct Routing requires the following prerequisites:
+‎Phone System with Direct Routing requires the following prerequisites:

 - Uninterrupted connection to Microsoft 365.